eltociear/v2-core/README.md

 - note, pool ids are no a much broader concept, this needs to be elaborated in the architecture diagram and docs
 - layer in pool logic and think about how it'd impact the gas costs
 - don't think we need cashflow propagation in the collateral engine
+- generalise the signature for pools to also include the productId -> creates the ability to have many to many relationships

 # Summary
 This project uses foundry.
 Licensing is not finalised yet, as a placeholder using MIT in a few places to keep the linter happy.